 Go back to a time when coins meant wealth, money still had a magical shine, a currency was literally as hard as the material it was produced from and coin forgers could expect a cruel fate.

-Visitors to the Hall Mint Museum are guided through half a century of European coin history with modern audio technology and the virtual coin warden Franz.
+Visitors to the Hall Mint Museum are guided through half a millenium of European coin history with modern audio technology and the virtual coin warden Franz.
 In the process, they can discover the secrets of the mighty mint masters and the incredible machines they owned.
 Equipped with a special magnifying glass, visitors are encouraged to become researchers and to spot the hidden details on the coins.

 After a tour of Hall Mint, make the climb to the top of the famous Mint Tower.
 This second section of the museum houses a number of interesting exhibits.